PML4DC/iclr2023/cfp.md

 - Short papers and position pieces (up to 5 pages)
 - Problem statements and abstracts (up to 2 page)

 - In addition, ongoing work and papers that have appeared in a non-archival venue (workshops, arXiv, etc) are welcome.
-You may also submit work that has appeared in an archival venue in 2020 or 2021.
-Please note that submissions are non-archival.
+You may also submit work that has appeared in an archival venues in 2021 or 2022.
+Please note that accepted papers at PML4DC are non-archival.

 ### Accepted Submissions
  - 5-page submissions will be _eligible_ for oral or poster presentation.